-On the other hand, if you are selling standard lower risk items then you can feel quite safe until your business grows.
+On the other hand, if you are selling standard lower-risk items then you can feel relatively safe until your business grows.

-Matching a business with a suitable credit card processing service is our specialty.
+Our specialty is matching a business with a suitable credit card processing service in a specific geographic region.
 There is a solution for every legal business.
-Even high risk businesses can start accepting card payments with our help.
+Even high-risk merchants service UK businesses can start accepting card payments with our help.